eob/eob.github.com/_posts/2010-05-22-facebooks-product-is-you.markdown

 ---
 layout: post
-title: Facebook&#39;s Product is You
+title: "Facebook&#39;s Product is You"
 permalink: /2010/05/facebooks-product-is-you/
 ---